dedsec995/judgeval/README.md

 You should see an evaluation attached to your trace on the Judgment Platform.

-[Click here](https://docs.judgmentlabs.ai/getting-started#create-your-first-online-evaluation) for a more detailed explanation.
+[Click here](https://docs.judgmentlabs.ai/performance/online_evals) for a more detailed explanation.

 ## 🎬 See Judgeval in Action

-**Multi-agent system with complete observability:** (1) A multi-agent system spawns agents to research topics on the internet.
+**[Multi-Agent System](https://github.com/JudgmentLabs/judgment-cookbook/tree/main/cookbooks/agents/multi-agent) with complete observability:** (1) A multi-agent system spawns agents to research topics on the internet.
 (2) With just **3 lines of code**, Judgeval traces every input/output + environment response across all agent tool calls for debugging.
 (3) After completion, (4) export all interaction data to enable further environment-specific learning and optimization.

 <table style="width: 100%; max-width: 800px; table-layout: fixed;">
 <tr>